 As you can see in the figure above, I’ve highlighted these 3 elements.
 I also added some classes to these elements to make life easier.
 This is optional.

-Here’s the contents of my js file:
+Here are the contents of my js file:

 You can see I declared the main container as a variable and called the .infiniteScroll function on it.
 Append is what gets appended to the main container; in this case, it’s additional posts.
 Hidenav just hides the pagination from being viewed.
 Path is the path to the next page.
-This element contains the links to page 2, 3, 4, etc. of our blog.
+This element contains the links to pages 2, 3, 4, etc. of our blog.
 There’s a full list of options available here: https://infinite-scroll.com/options.html

 Surprisingly, that is all we need to do to get the basic functionality set up.
 This should be enough to get your blog working with default functionality.

 There are many ways to set up infinite scroll using their options.
 For example, you may want to load more posts on clickthrough.
 This can be easily achieved by adjusting the options.